Private healthcare in the United Kingdom: NHS use of the private sector

 Rules to prohibit NHS consultants from charging "top-up fees" to NHS patients for extra services were clarified in 2008 to make it clearer that paying for chemotherapy treatment not available on the NHS would not prevent patients from subsequently accessing NHS treatments.

-When the coalition government introduced what became the Health and Social Care Act 2012 it appeared to pave the way for a bigger role for private companies, but the impact of austerity on NHS budgets meant that take up of private capacity was low.
+When the coalition government introduced what became the Health and Social Care Act 2012 it appeared to pave the way for a bigger role for private companies, but take up of private capacity was low.
 In September 2018 it was said that the private sector in England had the capacity for around 100,000 additional inpatient procedures in the last six months of 2018-19.
 Although NHS waiting lists had risen significantly there did not appear to be any concrete plans to employ private providers to reduce it.
 Since early 2017 private provision had been steadily about 6% of the total NHS caseload for elective surgery according to NHS Gooroo.
 As of recent years, the private sector accounts for approximately 10% of elective care, with this split evenly between NHS funded and private funding of care costs.
+In 2022, payments from the NHS accounted for approximately 31% of private hospitals' revenue.
+In 2025 the private sector delivered about 10% of all NHS elective care in England for routine operations such as hip and knee replacements and cataract removal, up from 7% in 2020.

 Controversy

-The issue of privatisation of health services was an issue in the 2015 United Kingdom general election.
-The government's position was that "Use of the private sector in the NHS represents only 6% of the total NHS budget - an increase of just 1% since May 2010".
-It is unclear what this statement meant.
+The issue of using the private sector for NHS services was an issue in the 2015 United Kingdom general election.
+The government's position was that "use of the private sector in the NHS represents only 6% of the total NHS budget - an increase of just 1% since May 2010".

+One To One Midwives, an independent midwifery company, was investigated by NHS England after the deaths of two babies in 2014.
+The company offices in Warrington had graffiti reading ‘not NHS’ scrawled on the shutters twice in 2018.
+The company closed a year later.
+In 2022 NHS England produced a report critical of how NHS providers dealt with the company, noting a “them and us” culture, a lack of understanding about the service, and concerns that were often “unfounded” being raised about the service.

 Some NHS services, such as dentistry, optical care and pharmacy, have always been provided by the private sector and, technically, most GP practices are private partnerships.
 All the drugs, supplies and equipment used by the NHS are privately provided.
 Taken together this amounts to around 40% of the NHS budget.
 In addition some NHS organisations subcontract work to private providers.
 The NHS accounts for 2013/4 show that £10 billion of the total NHS budget of £113 billion was spent on care from non-NHS providers.
 The main growth in private provision has been in mental health and community health services.